oren/oren.github.io/adoption-programs/adoption-program-1/tutorial-2/README.md

 crystal coach.cr --help
 ```

 Congrats!
-You completed the Basic part of the program.
+You completed the basic part of the program.
 You built a simple bot that you can ask for help.
 This is your graduation party!

 ## What is my next step in the program?
 The advanced part of the program will teach you the following: